tarantool-php/queue/README.md

 ## Tests

 The easiest way to run tests is with Docker.
-First, build an image from [Dockerfile](Dockerfile):
+First, build an image using the [dockerfile.sh](dockerfile.sh) generator:

 ```sh
 $ docker build -t queue .